At John Burns Primary School, we endeavour to do our best and achieve our highest. In doing so the school has achieved a variety of awards.

 TfL's STARS accredited scheme inspires young Londoners to think differently about travel and its impact on their health, well-being and the environment.
-John Burns Primary School was accredited in 2017/18 with the bronze award.
+John Burns Primary School was accredited in 2018/19 with the silver award.

 Historical Association - Historical Fiction Writing Competition 2018

 The Write Your Own Historical Fiction competition encourages young people to write their own fiction within a historical setting of their choice.
 The competition helps pupils to develop knowledge of a specific time period and to demonstrate knowledge of a specific time period and to demonstrate understanding through their own interpretations.
 120 entries were judged by an expert panel and Ahlam Ali Yusuf's entry, ' Escaping the Wire - the Unknown Tale of Fernando Lopez' was judged 'Best Story' for the Year 5/6 category.

 Wandsworth Pupil Achievement Award 2018